 Aniline was purified by distillation before polymerization.
 The purified aniline (0.16 M) was instantly dissolved in pre-prepared 0.05 M perchloric acid (HClO4) [18,19] (Merck, 70-72%) to avoid atmospheric oxidation.
 In another volumetric flask, 0.16 M of ammonium peroxodisulfate was also dissolved in HClO4, and both mixtures were rested overnight.
 Ammonium peroxodisulfate solution was carefully added to the aniline solution with continuous stirring at room condition.
-The oxidative polymerization reaction of the mixture was left stirring for 24 h.
-The obtained PANI (dark green precipitate) was filtered and washed with ethanol (EtOH) until a colorless supernatant liquid can be observed in order to minimize the amount of unreacted monomers and oligomers [20].
-It is then dried at 60 °C until a constant weight is obtained.
+The oxidative polymerization reaction of the mixture was left stirring for 24 hours.
+The obtained PANI (dark green precipitate) was filtered and washed with ethanol (EtOH) until colourless supernatant liquid can be observed in order to minimise the amount of unreacted monomers and oligomers [20].
+It is then dried at 60°C until a constant weight is obtained.
 A drop casting technique was used to coat the tapered optical fibers.
-To guarantee full evaporation of the tapered optical fiber by using a micropipette, and the sample was heated in the oven at 80 °C for 40 min.
+To guarantee full evaporation of the aqueous medium, a drop of mixture (about 20 l) was put into the base of the tapered optical fiber using a micropipette, and the sample was heated in the oven at 80 oC for 40 minutes.

-A light source (tungsten halogen, HL-2000, Ocean Optics, Dunedin, FL, USA) with a coverage wavelength of 360 nm to 2500 nm and a spectrophotometer (USB 4000, Ocean Optics) comprised the experimental phase of the gas optical sensing system.
+A light source (tungsten halogen, HL-2000, Ocean Optics, Dunedin, FL USA) with a coverage wavelength of 360 nm to 2500 nm, and a spectrophotometer (USB 4000, Ocean Optics USA) make up the experimental phase of the gas optical sensing system.
 It can detect anything between 200 and 1100 times per second.
 The optical gas detection system's experimental setup includes a customized gas chamber for measuring the optical absorption spectrum.
-The PANI-coated sensor was placed in a close gas unit and purged with a centrifuge at a gas flow rate of 200 sccm from a computer managed mass flow controller.
+The PANI coated sensor was placed in a close gas unit and purged with a centrifuge at a gas flow rate of 200 sccm from a computer managed mass flow controller.
 Figure 2 depicts the H2 sensor's experimental setup.